mygn-l/personal/README.md

 ## Run the project

+CD into the directory and `node app.js` should be enough.
+Then, go to "http://localhost".

+## Note to myself

 Install Homebrew.
 Install Node using Homebrew.
 NPM is automatically installed.
 Install MongoDB community edition using Homebrew.
 Install Redis using Homebrew.
 Create a "data" folder.
 Inside, create a "db" folder.

 Run the following commands :